switmac/where-for-lunch/TASKS.md

 - Refactor at an early stage whenever neccessary
 - The ability to struture your code in a logical way
 - You know about your code performance
-- Think throughly for any potential new libraries.
+- Think thoroughly for any potential new libraries.
 A bad example will be to import a huge package and only because you need to use one simple method.
+- It is important to have proper error handling for each tasks to some extent
 - Tests.
 We know TDD is hard to follow, but make sure you have your tests written for any files **with logics** in it.

 #### About the tasks: